ceramicnetwork/docs/docs/protocol/accounts/permissions.md

 ### Models

-The mostly commonly used pattern is to specify permissions by model streamIds. ‘model’ is a property that can be defined in a streams genesis commit.
+The mostly commonly used pattern is to specify permissions by model streamIds. `model` is a property that can be defined in a streams init event.
 When specified and used with CACAO it allows a DID and key the ability to write to all streams with this specific model value for that user.

 !!! note
     Ceramic will likely support other keys and values in streams beyond `model` for permissions in the future.